 - "And loving lovers love as loving lovers love..."Pearl: I really do like... pie...Observer: I know... a couple guys, I...
 (Observer looks frustrated and ready to give up the Lyrical Shoehorn)Pearl: They really do like pie.

 - Shown Their Work: They basically nail those musical specials shown on PBS during the 80's.

 - "And loving lovers love as loving lovers love..."

 - Offhand Backhand: Bobo delivers one to Observer during the "Nature of Bobo" documentary.

 Fingal: Here's looking at you kid.Crow: Here's looking at U Thant.Servo: Here's looking at ubiquitous.Mike: Here's looking at Ulysses.

 - Mike groans in anticipation of Servo's "Cube-an" joke.

 - Mike's one to talk; his "Figleaf of my imagination" gag went over just slightly better.

-- Servo lets out a stilted, fake "Ha ha ha that is funny" in response to the movie's very title.
+- Servo lets out a stilted, robotic "Ha ha ha that is funny" in response to the movie's very title.